navidshaikh/testing-adb/windows_virtualbox.md

 Note: Following steps are tested on Windows 7.

-To setup the
+- Download the `pscp` from [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
-- Download the `pscp` utility, follow these [instructions](http://www.nber.org/pscp.html) - `pscp` utility is required by the vagrant-adbinfo plugin
+  - Save pscp.exe somewhere on your hard drive. `C:\Windows\` is a good location in the default execution path.

-- Install the vagrant-adbinfo plugin `vagrant plugin install vagrant-adbinfo` OR update using `vagrant plugin update vagrant-adbinfo`
+- Install the vagrant-adbinfo plugin `vagrant plugin install vagrant-adbinfo` OR update using `vagrant plugin update vagrant-adbinfo` accordingly.

 -  Export following into a `Vagrantfile`
 ```ruby